 Price includes flights to & from Greenland, berth, and meals.

 Flights to & from Iceland and alcohol are not included.

 Prepare to be amazed by majestic Scoresbysund, Greenland, the largest ice fiord in the world, a region defined by some of the world’s largest and fastest moving glaciers, sometimes called ‘iceberg factories’.
 There’s magnificent landscape; towering mountains, magnificent glaciers calving massive icebergs, remote islands.
 There’s fascinating culture; one active Inuit village (Itoquortormitt) and several ancient Thule ruins.
 There’s vibrant wildlife; in order of guaranteed to see to might get lucky enough to see – a multitude of sea birds, seals, whales, musk ox, fox, walrus, and polar bears.
 Now imagine all of this under northern lights.
-(Landscape will be our focus but we’ll definitely experience wildife and culture along the way.)
+(Landscape will be our focus for the Greenland Photography Workshop, but we’ll definitely experience wildife and culture along the way.)

 Itinerary – 11 Days / 10 Nights

 Day 0 – Reykjavik, Iceland (optional)